msierraltav/dashboard-app/README.md

 ### Docker containers

-If you want to run it in inside a container just run
+If you want to run it inside a container just run

 cd dashboard-app